Akihira77/nest-audio-playlist-playground/README.md

 # Overview
 This is a Nest Audio Playlist Playground API.
-Build with NestJS (Typescript), DrizzleORM, PostgreSQL.
+Build with NestJS (Typescript), TypeORM, PostgreSQL.

 # Feature